Shankouclava: Classification

 A stem group tunicate affinity for Shankouclava has been broadly accepted, though some authors have expressed reservations that the evidence in favour of this affinity is not conclusive.

 Doubts regarding Shankouclavas tunicate affinities arose in the context of a long-running debate that began when the paper announcing Shankouclava disputed the tunicate affinities of Cheungkongella, which was known from a single fossil discovered in 2001, and proposed that Cheungkongella is the junior synonym of Phlogites.
-This challenge relied on characteristics of newly-discovered Phlogites specimens despite the lack of obvious tentacles.
+This challenge relied on characteristics of newly-discovered Phlogites specimens, and was made despite the lack of obvious Phlogites-like tentacles in the Cheungkongella specimen.
 A response several years later similarly questioned Shankouclava by way of new Shankouclava-like specimens that clearly display tentacles.
 While Shankouclava has not been equated with Phlogites, the presence of Phlogites-like tentacles would make a tunicate affinity unlikely.

 Another Cambrian tunicate, Megasiphon, known from a single specimen from the slightly younger Marjum Formation, resembles more closely the morphology of surviving tunicates.